GotWoods/Setame/Readme.md

 - Ability to define global deployment environments as well as global settings that all applications can inherit (e.g. you can set a log server for all applications)
 - Create variables at the application level that are inherited by each environment
 - .NET Configuration Provider
-- Audit logs of variable changes
+- Audit logs of changes

 ## Features I am thinking about
 - Case Sensitive Config?